gutiluis/gutiluis/README.md

 ### About Me:
 I’m a web developer with experience in **backend**, **frontend**, and **APIs**.
-I love creating full-stack applications, working with databases, and optimizing code for performance.
+I love creating full-stack applications, learning new languages, working with databases, and optimizing code for performance.
 Currently exploring cloud deployment, DevOps practices, and modern frontend frameworks.

 ---